usamaqureshi27/Data-Analytics-for-Sales/README.md

 + What are the emerging trends that we can we identify?
 + How can we take these insights to build recommendations?

+ A Sales Dashboard from company data is developed using **Tableau** and the data analysis is done using **SQL** to answer above business objectives.

 ## Tableau Dashboard

 The interactive Dashboards based upon Yearly and Quaterly sales aspects from 2014-2017 of collected data are shown in images below while subsequent links are atatched: